Yashwant077/Blog/README.md

 # My-Blog-Website
-Designed and Developed a simple blog website using Flask framework of python.
+I have designed and developed a straightforward blog website using the Flask framework of Python.
+The website serves as a platform for sharing articles and blog posts, providing an intuitive user interface and efficient functionality.